 FLEECE BUYING GUIDE

-The fleece, a soft napped insulated fabric, is one of the go to garments for outdoor enthusiasts.
-Whether using it as an outer layer during a cool day or a part of a layering system on a cold day, the fleece has huge benefits over other fabrics.
-But one fleece does not serve all needs, we here at Snow + Rock have put together a fleece buying guide to help you understand and make a more educated decision next time you are looking for a fleece.
+Once a fashion faux pas, the fleece is now a wardrobe staple for many outdoor enthusiasts.
+Whether using it as an outer layer or as part of a layering system on a cold day, fleece has huge benefits over other fabrics.
+But one fleece does not serve all needs, so we’ve put together this guide to help you make the best choice no matter what your outdoor activity.

 Before the 1980’s, layering usually meant using heavy, water absorbing wool or cotton fabrics.
 That all changed when Malden Mills invented Polarfleece in 1979, the mother of all technical synthetic fleeces.
 The fabric was revolutionary, it wicked moisture away from the body whilst keeping the wearer warm and dry like no other fabric had done before it, however the original fabric was prone to pilling.